realifeexpert/gymx-fitness/README.md

 ### 3\.
 Set Up Environment Variables

-You will need an API key from RapidAPI to fetch YouTube videos.
+You will need a RapidAPI key to fetch YouTube videos.

 - Create a file named `.env` in the root of the project.
-- Add your RapidAPI key to this file as shown below:
+- Add your RapidAPI key to this file:

 <!-- end list -->